 The moment you lock eyes with your significant other at the altar is something you’ll remember for the rest of your lives.
-While everyone is looking at you, your eyes are fixated on your soon-to-be partner, and for a moment, it’s like you’re the only two people in the room.
+While everyone is looking at you, your eyes are fixated on your soon-to-be partner, and, for a moment, it’s like you’re the only two people in the room.
 Your wedding eye makeup look is an important piece of that vision, one that will soon be a cherished lifelong memory.

 Sweet and Smokey